HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 # PartB
 PartB includes 2405 images with 43940 heads annotated.
 1905 images of PartB are for training and 500 for testing.
-The images are crawled from Internet (Baidu and Google), the urls of images are provided as followed.
+The images are crawled from Internet (Baidu and Google), the urls of images are provided above.
 PartB of SCUT Head Dataset can be downloaded from: https://pan.baidu.com/s/1brhMTcj Representative images and annotations and the histogram of people counts are shown below.